YonatanHen/Hiding-Binary-Image-In-Color-Image/README.md

 This project implements the Improved method using two Exclusive-OR to a binary image in RGB color image steganography algorithm which described here: https://www.sciencepubco.com/index.php/ijet/article/view/19692

-The project is an OO final project of the College Data Security course
+The project is an OO final project of Data Security course.

 To see which packages you should install to run the code, type and run 'pip freeze' in the terminal :)